ORybka/kottans-frontend/README.md

  ## :point_right: <a name="linux-cli-http">Linux CLI and HTTP</a>
  ***
  This section was informative for me, especially when it comes to networking topic, which was quite difficult to get (I tried to start reading the article for more than 5 times and ended up watching youtube videos and asking my brother for help :sweat_smile: :sweat_smile:).
 But I totally agree that I had to go through this.
- I've already known most of the commands from Linux topic, but some of them will fill up my notes.
+ On the other hand, I've already known most of the commands from the Linux topic, but some of them will fill up my notes.

  ### Linux Survival (4 modules) :heavy_check_mark:
  ![linux-1](/completed-tasks/task_linux_cli/linux-1.jpg)